Sarah Swiger, Winchester Educator

 To be eligible for nomination, an educator must have completed at least three consecutive years in the Winchester Public School system and currently work in the district.
 Eligible educators include specialists and teaching assistants.

 Nominations may be submitted by colleagues and/or administrators.
 It is WFEE's intention to give three awards, one at each level (elementary, middle and high school).
-The 2023 awards have been decided.
-Nominations for the 2024 award will remain open through February, 2024.
+Nominations for the 2024 award will remain open through February 26, 2024.

 To nominate an educator please answer the four questions below and upload up to three supporting letters from colleagues, parents, principals or Department heads.
 Nominations must include at least one letter of support.